Skip to main content

 segmentSortOrderINSERT or REPLACE

 Normally, Druid sorts rows in individual segments using __time first, followed by the CLUSTERED BY clause.
-When you set segmentSortOrder, Druid sorts rows in segments using this column list first, followed by the CLUSTERED BY order.
+When you set segmentSortOrder, Druid uses the order from this context parameter instead.
+Provide the column list as comma-separated values or as a JSON array in string form.

 empty list